Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

   the implicitly introduced context parameter wouldn't appear in the function binary signature, which would create an inconsistency.
 - Affecting function signatures carries the risk of unintentionally changing overload resolution

+### Discarded alternative.
+Instead of `CoroutineContext` expose `Continuation`

+Instead of exposing `CoroutineContext`, we could expose `kotlin.coroutines.Continuation`.
+The alternative is discarded because:

+- `Continuation` context parameter doesn't make as much sense as `CoroutineContext` context parameter
+- It'd keep [KT-15555 Support suspend get/set properties](https://youtrack.jetbrains.com/issue/KT-15555) issue unresolved
+- An unconstrained access to continuation is unsafe.
+  Raw continuations are part of the CPS-transformation.
+  If users want to access a continuation, they must use `suspendCoroutine` stdlib function, which gives constrained access to `kotlin.coroutines.SafeContinuation`.

+### Alternative.
+Just allow `suspend` properties

+Since the main goal of this proposal is to address [KT-15555 Support suspend get/set properties](https://youtrack.jetbrains.com/issue/KT-15555), we could just allow suspend properties.

+As previously mentioned, we want to keep properties cheap to compute.
+`suspend` properties are generally not cheap.

+But we don't discard the idea of `suspend` properties completely.
+It's already totally possible to create non-cheap properties even without `suspend`, some may say that we have already lost this battle.

+We would like to notice that this proposal doesn't close the door for suspend properties in the future, shall we decide to allow them.

+Interestingly, this proposal has another advantage over suspend properties.
+If you use `suspend` only to access `CoroutineContext`, the context parameter version is more performant than `suspend` version since it doesn't require CPS-transformation on the call-site.